ltspicer/GALAXIS.electronic/README.md

 On Raspberry (Raspbian/Raspi-OS) or macOS use the Python3 variant.

+The game also runs well under WINE.

 The update can also be initiated manually.
-To do this, simply enter #update in the nickname input field.
+To do this, simply enter **#update** in the nickname input field.

-This is necessary if, for example, Python3.11 has been upgraded to Python3.12.

 The update will remove excess files/directories.